carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 ~~~
 {: .output}

-This can easily be turned into a loop, for example aligning all sequences to that of glucagon:
+This can easily be turned into a loop, for example aligning all sequences to that of glucagon.
+However, due to the loop nature of the command, it is not possible to use the continuation symbol as we just did previously.

 ~~~
 $
 for f in G*.fa; do  b=`basename $f .fa`; docker run --rm --mount type=bind,source=${PWD},target=/data biocontainers/emboss:v6.6.0dfsg-7b1-deb_cv1  needle glucagon.fa $f -outfil gluc_$b.needle  -gapopen 10 -gapextend 0.5; done
 ~~~
 {: .language-bash}
 ~~~